 Medicare, the government insurance company for everyone over age 65 (and for the disabled), pays fees to primary care physicians that guarantee bankruptcy.

-Additionally, 70% of hospitals in the United States lose money on Medicare patients.
+Additionally, 70 percent of hospitals in the United States lose money on Medicare patients.
 That’s right, for every patient over age 65, it costs the hospital more to deliver care than the government reimburses.
 That is why Mayo Clinic has said it will not accept Medicare payments for primary care physician visits.
 Mayo gets it.
-Nationwide, physicians are paid 20% less from Medicare than from private payers.
-If you are not paid a sustainable amount, you can’t make it up in volume.
+Nationwide, physicians are paid 20 percent less by Medicare than from private payers.
+You can’t make it up in volume if you are not paid a sustainable amount.
 It just doesn’t pencil out.

 Tony Brayer is an internal medicine physician who blogs at EverythingHealth.